TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/02_lesson/do_now.md

 range(0, 10)
 range(10, 100)
 ```
 Write down what the range function does.
-What is the function contract?
 <br>
 <br>
 <br>